 A side-note to the recipe says “As people differ in their tastes, they may alter to their wishes.”
 I decided to take this suggestion and make a couple alterations.
 Since I had seen other mincemeat pie recipes that used both raisins and currants, and since I had some currants left over from Christmas baking, I used a mix of currants and raisins.
 Currants and raisins have a similar taste, so it won’t change the recipe very much if you use one or the other.

 I also added some candied citron because I wanted to use it up and I had seen some old mincemeat recipes that included it.
 The citron isn’t necessary, but I think it adds a nice lemony flavor that goes well with the fruit and the spices.
-(If you want to try candying your own citron, you can read more about how I did it to use for my traditional 19th century fruitcake recipe.
+I made my own candied citron, just like I did for my traditional 19th century fruitcake recipe.
 One thing that’s very common with 19th century holiday and special occasion recipes is the use of candied citron or other citrus peels along with raisins and/or currants and lots of spices.
 If you look through any old cookbooks you’ll see those ingredients mentioned a lot!
 There is a very similar flavor profile in old-fashioned plum pudding, too.

 This is the version of the recipe that I used for my mincemeat pie:

 (Update 9/27/16) I just made this recipe again so I could take some new pictures of it in better lighting, and I made a couple of slight adaptations to the recipe.
 First, I added in a little bit of nutmeg because I had forgotten to mention that back when I first posted this recipe, and I also changed the amount of cider to 3/4 cup.
 1 full cup seemed like a bit too much liquid, so reducing it down a little was just about right.
 I also decided to try using coconut oil as a substitute for suet, and that seemed to work well.
 I have more information on substitutes for suet in the notes below.)

 Old-Fashioned Mincemeat Pie Recipe: